Fusion831/Fusion831/README.md

-- 🔭 I’m currently working on improving my proficiency in python
+- 🔭 I’m currently working on improving my proficiency in Devlopment, to solve real world problems
-- 🌱 I’m currently learning object oriented programming, and data visualization
+- 🌱 I’m currently learning API development and AI and data engineering
 - 💬 Ask me about videogames